 Commercial pilots (Part-FCL) may need to take action to ensure continuity of licence privilege in EASA Member States.
 Actions required will depend on individual circumstances and are a matter for each business and individual to consider.
 This page sets out what you need to consider.

 UK-ISSUED PART-FCL COMMERCIAL PILOT LICENCES

-Would I be able to continue operating UK-registered aircraft?
+Will I be able to continue operating UK-registered aircraft?

-Would I still be able to use my UK-issued Licence, with EASA references on it, when operating UK-registered aircraft?
+Will I still be able to use my UK-issued Licence, with EASA references on it, when operating UK-registered aircraft?

-Would I be able to continue operating EU-registered aircraft with a UK Part-FCL licence?
+Will I be able to continue operating EU-registered aircraft with a UK Part-FCL licence?